Dragooon/smf-mentions/README.md

 ## About

 Allows members to tag others via @<username>, shows up under Profile and members can set to be notified via e-mail.
-Adds a new permission enabling membergroups to be granted permission to mention others
+Adds a new permission enabling membergroups to be granted permission to mention others.
+Supports active suggestions while mentioning in posts as well as quick reply.

 ##Third party libraries